 - Apply blush with a light hand and you’ll avoid that heavy-makeup look before school.
 Just barely tap your brush into your powder or cream blush compact and lightly pat the pigment onto your cheekbones.
 Done right, your flush should look naturally subtle.

 - If you’re short on time before classes start, you can still give your cheeks a healthy glow by replacing blush with bronzer.
 After bronzing your cheekbones, hairline, and bottom chin, just sweep a little bit of bronzer onto the apples of your cheeks.
-Believe it or not, this looks very natural on medium to dark olive skin tones!
+Believe it or not, this looks very natural on medium to dark olive skin tones.
+Just make sure to use bronzer with golden undertones like the Maybelline Master Contour Blush in Bronze Booster (instead of orange-toned bronzer).

 Impress with a Glance: Back to School Makeup Ideas for Your Eyes

 Don’t be afraid to dabble a bit with different eyeliner colors, shadow textures, and brow pencils when you’re getting ready for school.
-You just might discover new ways to apply your favorite eyeshadow!
+You just might discover new ways to apply your makeup… and impress your friends.

 Get inspired with these eye makeup tips.